4 Frameworks and Concepts

 Data scientists are inundated with questions and requests.
 A director in the Finance department shoots you this email in the morning:

-Has the SaaS business been growing over the past three months
+Has the SaaS business been growing over the past three months and will the trend continue over the next quarter?

 If this question hits the desk of the data science team, does everyone know what needs to be done?
 Is it clear what the question is?
 Is there a deeper question here that needs to be answered first?